 More on Sweatshops and Free Markets

 In my opinion, a sweatshop is an antiquated form of wage slavery that does not belong in a free society any more than conscription or the Atlantic slave trade.
-Economists like Paul Krugman have provided an ideological foundation for sweatshops because they are an integral part of the globalist worldview, but that is a worldview that libertarians, anarcho-capitalists, and other likeminded individuals oppose.
-Therefore, it is in our interest to not only distance ourselves from this exploitive form of labor, but to repudiate it entirely.
+Economists like Paul Krugman have provided an ideological foundation for sweatshops because they are an integral part of the globalist worldview, but that is a worldview libertarians, anarcho-capitalists, and other like-minded individuals oppose.
+It is in our interest to not only distance ourselves from this exploitative form of labor, but to repudiate it entirely.